“An Overview of Scientology” banner

 Scientology pages index | Contact

-Quotations from L. Ron Hubbard® on the matter of Evolution
+Quotations from L. Ron Hubbard on the theory of evolution

 (to other Scientology pages)